Aspire, Adult Education

 Who do we serve?

 Adults age 19 and older who no longer are enrolled in K-12 educational programs and need to upgrade academic skills.
-(Children ages 16, 17 and 18 may be served by Aspire, but they must be officially withdrawn from high school.)
+(Youth ages 16, 17 and 18 may be served by Aspire, but they must first be officially withdrawn from high school.)

 Aspire helps people: